jlriddell12/lamsdell_problem_1/README.md

 ## PROJECT DESCRIPTION
   The purpose of this code is to automate the recoding process for Dr. Lamsdell.
 Dr. Lamsdell's research is recorded in dozens of .xls files, each containing 10 sheets within, and each sheet is a matrix of data from columns C-V and rows 4-57.
 He has included a "template" row, row 58, which represent the recoding values.
 The necessary recoding is as follows:

-    If R58 (Ancestor) has a 1 - all 1's in that column should be changed to 0 If R58 (Ancestor) has a 2 - all 2's in that column should be changed to 0 All existing 0s need to be changed to the original value in R58 All 2s need to be changed to -1
+    If R58 (Ancestor) has a 1 - all 1's in that column should be changed to 0

+    If R58 (Ancestor) has a 2 - all 2's in that column should be changed to 0

+    All existing 0s need to be changed to the original value in R58

+    All 2s need to be changed to -1

     Once that is done for each column, all the 2s in the matrix need to be replaced by -1.

-  The resulting outputs will be, for each matrix, the mean of each score by row and clade score (mean of all species) for each group.
+  The resulting outputs will be, for each matrix:
+  * the sum of each score by row
+  * weighted average for each row score (=row sum/20)
+  * clade score (mean of all species) for each group.

 #### GETTING STARTED
   To begin it is necessary to download the Lamsdell's file matrices into your working directory.
 For the first part of this exercise we used only  Matrices 461-470.xlsx.